FrogCounters/SimpliFeed-ML/README.md

 - Change Run Time to Python 3.7 and create function
 - Once done creating Lambda Function, click on the function you just created
 - From here on, there are a few things that you need to take note of :
   - Change Code Source to parse your inputs.
 This varies according to your task and model type.
-Below is an example of the one I used for a `Text2Text Generation Task` for HuggingFace Models
+Below is an example of the one we used for a `Text2Text Generation Task` for HuggingFace Models

     ```python
     import os